 There are large differences between EU countries in terms of distribution across the various road types.
-Countries with a high proportion of seniors killed on urban roads (64% or more) include Romania, Croatia and Portugal.
+Countries with a high proportion of seniors killed on urban roads (65% or more) include Romania, Croatia, Lithuania, Portugal and Slovakia.
 These are also countries with an above-average proportion of pedestrian fatalities among seniors.
-Countries with the highest proportion of seniors killed on rural roads (65% and more) include Ireland, Sweden and Finland.
-In the chapter on transport mode, Sweden and Finland were also found to have the highest proportion of senior fatalities among car occupants.
-Finally, Spain has a relatively high proportion of senior fatalities on motorways (11%).
+Countries with the highest proportion of seniors killed on rural roads (60% and more) are Sweden and Estonia.
+In the chapter on transport mode, Sweden was also found to have one of the highest proportions of senior fatalities among car occupants.
+Finally, Slovenia and Spain have a relatively high proportion of senior fatalities on motorways (10% or more).